 1. Ensure that brittle fracture will not occur under specified conditions of stress and temperature.

 2. Ensure that in the event of damage to the pipeline and resulting fracture will be ductile in nature and will be arrested within a given distance in either direction from the point of initiation

-The avoidance of fracture initiation is ensured through the correct specification of linepipe materials and verification through testing during the design and procurement process.
-Essentially, fracture initiation should not occur under all design and operating conditions, in linepipe meeting all the specified mechanical and non-destructive acceptance criteria.
+The avoidance of fracture initiation is ensured through the correct specification of pipeline materials and verification through testing during the design and procurement process.
+Essentially, fracture initiation should not occur under any design and operating condition.

-Prevention of ductile fracture propagation is achieved by specification of material toughness requirements aimed at arresting a running fracture or the application of mechanical crack arrestors, however, the use of mechanical crack arrestors, which are thicker than the linepipe, at regular intervals is not recommended due to cost and fabrication implications for the pipeline system design.
+Prevention of ductile fracture propagation is achieved by specification of material toughness requirements aimed at arresting a running fracture or the application of mechanical crack arrestors.
+However, the use of mechanical crack arrestors, which are thicker than the pipeline, at regular intervals, is not recommended due to cost and fabrication implications for the pipeline system design.

-Sdea_Engineering Solutions has the expertise to aid and support any agent in the CCS value chain.
+Sdea_Engineering Solutions has the expertise to aid and support any agent in the oil industry and specifically in the CCS value chain.
 Contact us to know more, we will be glad to help.